Skip to content

 Canonical entry point for "hooks" content site-wide — hook pages elsewhere link here for the lifecycle model rather than restate it (see Related).

-Instructions are processed by the model; hooks are processed by the shell.
-Under task pressure the model may deprioritize an instruction — a hook executes unconditionally.
-The runtime spawns the hook as a PreToolUse or PostToolUse subprocess before (or after) the model acts, then proceeds or blocks based on its exit code and JSON response.
+The model processes instructions.
+The shell runs hooks.
+Under task pressure the model may deprioritize an instruction, but a hook always runs.
+The runtime spawns the hook as a PreToolUse or PostToolUse subprocess before or after the model acts.
+It then proceeds or blocks based on the hook's exit code and JSON response.
 The model cannot override hook logic through reasoning.

 Agent runtimes expose hooks at these points: